 Polyunsaturated Fats Give Sugar A Bad Name.

-A friend pointed out an article in this mornings local paper, referencing a recent Melbourne University study, published in the Nature journal, Nutrition and Diabetes, discussing the impact of so called ‘Paleo’ Low Carb High Fat Diets (LCHFD) on the symptoms of metabolic disorders, including obesity and diabetes.
+A friend pointed out an article in this morning’s local paper, referencing a recent Melbourne University study published in the Nature journal, Nutrition and Diabetes.
+It discusses the impact of so-called “Paleo” Low Carb High Fat Diets (LCHFD) on the symptoms of metabolic disorders, including obesity and diabetes.